“I am your monthly guest, now c’mon let me in, you have no choice” and the door is automatically opened to welcome this regular guest.

 Well, staying hydrated from the inside is good but taking a warm bath also relaxes your muscles of the uterus and also improves the blood flow.
 This water as it drifts down your body oozes your mental stress as well, uplifting your mood.

 Take rest –

-Resting is a better way to ease your pains, but in our daily hectic routines we may not get that much time.
-So, a small method can give you a temporary relief, lie back on your bed and rest your legs up on the wall.
+Resting is a better way to ease your pains, but in our daily hectic routines, we may not get that much time.
+So, a small method can give you temporary relief, lie back on your bed and rest your legs up on the wall.

 This posture relaxes your feet, legs, lower back, abdomen and also your head is lightened.
 Close your eyes and listen to soothing music while you rest, also if needed use pillows to find the right comfort.

 Massage with oils –